Jacques-Martin Hotteterre: Biography

 Several transverse flutes marked HOTTETERRE with the device of an anchor, discovered within the last hundred years or more, have provided actual specimens of the alleged result of the Hotteterres' efforts.
 Specialists in woodwind history are generally aware of three "Hotteterre" flutes—in Berlin, St. Petersburg and Graz—all of which closely resemble the one in Picart's engraving.
 However it has recently been shown that two of these are nineteenth-century replicas of a specimen now lost, and only the Graz example is in fact the work of Jacques Hotteterre or his father, Martin.

-In addition to performance and teaching, Hotteterre continued his family's tradition of wind instrument making.
-It may have been Hotteterre who made a number of changes in the design of the transverse flute, though there is little concrete evidence for this.
-Most notably, the flute, which had previously been made in one cylindrical piece, was cut in three pieces: the head (with the mouthpiece), the body (with most of the holes), and the foot (with one, keyed hole for the low E).
+In addition to his work as a performer and teacher, Jacques-Martin Hotteterre continued his family’s tradition of woodwind instrument making.
+He was closely associated with the Hotteterre family workshop on the rue de Harlay, which was renowned for producing high-quality flutes and other woodwinds.
+While direct evidence of his personal craftsmanship is limited, Grove Music Online suggests that he may have contributed to innovations in the design of the transverse flute.
+Notably, the flute, which had previously been constructed as a single cylindrical piece, came to be made in three separate sections: the head (with the mouthpiece), the body (containing most of the finger holes), and the foot (with a keyed hole for low E♭).
+This modular design improved tuning, playability, and portability, and became a standard form for the instrument in the early eighteenth century.

 Numerous other members of the Hotteterre family were reputed to have been fine woodwind players; some also had a decisive impact on woodwind instrument construction.
 Jacques's grandfather Jean (c.
 1605 to 1690–1692) was noted for his playing and innovative building.
 He may have been influential in certain developments in woodwind instruments, and he is credited with creating the oboe.
 Jean and his son Martin (c.
 1640–1712), father of Jacques-Martin, were responsible for important advances in musette making.
 A number of recorders by the Hotteterre family also survive, none of which are believed to be by Jacques-Martin.